holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 The type `Result<T, WasmError>` is aliased to `ExternResult<T>` for convenience, and will be referred to as such in examples below.

 Our implmementation provides a `wasm_error!` macro for the guest that simplifies the construction of an error result with the correct file and line number, along with a `WasmErrorInner::Guest` containing an application-defined error string.

-It also provides various macros to 'shadow' host functions and guest callbacks, automatically performing the work of retrieving/deserializing and serializing/storing input and output data and presenting more ergonomic function signatures.
+Our implementation also provides various macros to abstract over the mechanics of this process, wrapping host functions and guest callbacks, automatically performing the work of retrieving/deserializing and serializing/storing input and output data, and presenting more ergonomic function signatures (in the case of host functions) or allowing application developers to write more ergonomic function signatures (in the case of guest functions).
+In particular, the `#[hdk_extern]` procedural macro, when applied to a guest function, handles the conversion of the bytes stored in the memory to a map of arguments, passes those arguments, and handles the conversion of the return value to bytes stored in memory.

-Hereafter, our examples of host and guest functions will assume the use of the ergonomic function signatures provided by the HDI and HDK.
+Hereafter, our examples of host and guest functions will assume the use of ergonomic function signatures.

+### Handling Guest Functions

+For any guest function, the Ribosome MUST prepare a context which includes the list of host functions which may be called by the given type of function:

+* Guest functions which are only intended to establish valid entry and link types (`entry_defs` and `link_types`) MUST NOT be given access to any host functions.
+* Guest functions which are expected to give a repeatable result for the input arguments (`validate`) MUST NOT be given access to host functions whose return values vary by context.
+* Guest functions which are expected to not change source chain state (`validate`, `genesis_self_check`, `migrate_agent_open`, `migrate_agent_close`, `post_commit`) MUST NOT be given access to host functions which change state.

+For any guest functions which are permitted to change source chain state (`init`, `recv_remote_signal`, zome functions, and scheduled functions), the Ribosome MUST:

+1. Prepare a context which includes the aforementioned host function access, as well as the current source chain state and a temporary "scratch space" into which to write new source chain state changes.
+2. Check the state of the source chain; if it does not contain an `InitZomesComplete` action, run the `init` callback and remember any state changes in the scratch space.
+3. If no `init` callbacks fail, proceed to call the guest function, remembering any state changes in the scratch space.
+4. Produce DHT transforms from the state changes in the scratch space.
+5. Attempt to validate the DHT transforms.
+6. If all the DHT transforms are valid, persist the Actions in the scratch space to the source chain.
+7. If the called function was a zome function, return the zome function call's return value to the caller.
+7. Spawn the `post_commit` callback in the same Coordinator Zome as the called guest function and attempt to publish the DHT transforms to the DHT.

+State changes in a scratch space MUST be committed atomically to the source chain; that is, all of them MUST be written or fail as a batch.

 ### HDI